What is a High-Performance Team?

 What is Psychological Safety?

 Another critical component of high-performing teams is psychological safety.
-Amy Edmondson, Harvard Business School professor and the author of The Fearless Organization: Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth, looked at how people interact in complex on-the-job situations and what variable impact the results, both positive and negative.
+Amy Edmondson, Harvard Business School professor and the author of The Fearless Organization: Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth, looked at how people interact in complex on-the-job situations and what variable impact the results positively and negatively.

 Professor Edmondson’s research into psychological safety spans more than a decade.
-It provides practical guidance for teams to succeed in a world that is continuously changing, by creating an environment where feedback and critical thought is welcome, not silenced or ridiculed.
+It provides practical guidance for teams to succeed in a continuously changing world by creating an environment where feedback and critical thought are welcome, not silenced or ridiculed.